Fetch (Infamous): Development

-Fictional biography
+Appearances

-Abigail "Fetch" Walker, a young conduit in the D.U.P.'s custody in their prison Curdun Cay, is ordered to give a demonstration of her powers to one Brooke Augustine by battling holographic foes created by fellow Conduit Eugene.
-Once that is done, Abigail is told to tell the events that led up to her arrest.
+Abigail "Fetch" Walker, a young Conduit in the custody of the Department of Unified Protection (D.U.P.) within the confines of a private prison at Curdun Cay, is ordered to give a demonstration of her powers to D.U.P.
+Director Brooke Augustine by battling holographic foes created by fellow Conduit Eugene Sims.
+Once that is done, Abigail is asked to retell the events that led up to her arrest.

-Abigail was one of the first of the new Conduits to emerge after The Beast's rampage across the countryside seven years ago.
-Despite her parents' best efforts, Abigail's parents were left with few options after she accidentally injured one of her classmates.
-Brent Walker, Abigail's older brother, grabbed her and ran away with her; the two turned to drug use to cope, but Brent eventually got clean, even hiding Abigail's stash to help her get clean as well.
+Abigail was one of the first of the new Conduits to emerge after The Beast's rampage across the countryside seven years ago, gaining the ability to absorb neon and convert it into energy to be expelled from her body.
+Despite their best efforts, Abigail's parents were left with few options after she accidentally injured one of her classmates.
+Brent, Abigail's older brother, ran away with her; the two turned to drug use to cope, but Brent eventually got clean, even hiding Abigail's stash to help her get clean as well.
 Brent also required Abigail to use her powers sparingly in order to avoid suspicion.
-Brent worked for gangs for years to save up enough money to buy a boat and cross the border from Seattle to Mexico.
+He soon fell into a life of crime, hoping to save enough money to purchase a boat so the siblings could start over in Mexico.

-Abigail survives thanks to her abilities and sets out to find Brent.
-Abigail soon meets Shane, an old acquaintance of Brent's and a small-time drug lord who is also on the lookout for Brent.
-Shane takes advantage of Abigail's naivete to use her to almost single-handedly defeat the Akurans in a gang war.
-When they finally locate Brent, Shane kidnaps him and forces Abigail to assist him in consolidating his control over Seattle's drug trade.
+Abigail eventually sets out to find Brent when he suddenly vanishes.
+She meets Shane, an old acquaintance of Brent's and a small-time drug lord; he manipulates Abigail into helping him wipe out the Akurian mafia in a gang war.
+When they finally locate Brent, Shane kidnaps him and forces Abigail to assist him in consolidating his control over the city's drug trade.
+Abigail tries to rescue him, but Brent is accidentally killed in the crossfire by one of her energy projectiles.
 In the present, Augustine speculates that Abigail's new abilities are a result of her coping with extreme trauma.
-Augustine allows Abigail to fight holograms of her "D.U.P.
-Troops" on the condition that she show her all of her abilities.
+The Director allows Abigail to fight holograms of her "D.U.P.
+Troops" on the condition that she reveal all of her abilities.
 Abigail's story continues after the latest challenges are completed.

-Augustine reveals that she has known Abigail's story all along and has been working up the courage to murder her, revealing that she has Shane in custody and offers Abigail the chance to murder him.
-Abigail's "enthusiasm" leads her to blow a hole in the prison wall into the outside world after gladly accepting Augustine's offer.
-Despite the fact that Shane miraculously survives, battered and bruised, he flees by hijacking an APC with the D.U.P. and the now-freed Abigail hot on his tail.
-Abigail catches up to Shane and violently kills him, avenging her brother, with the D.U.P.'s unwilling assistance.
-Augustine declares that Abigail is'ready' after learning of Shane's execution.
+At the conclusion, Augustine reveals that she has abducted Shane and offers Abigail the chance to avenge her brother.
+Abigail's "enthusiasm" leads her to blow a hole in the prison wall when she loses control of her power.
+Shane hijacks an APC and tries to flee for his life with the D.U.P. and the now-freed Abigail hot on his tail.
+Abigail catches up to Shane and proceeds to disintegrate his body on a molecular level, leaving behind only a shower of blood droplets to float away in the snow.
+Augustine declares that Abigail is "ready" after learning of Shane's execution.